18F/eca-exchanges-wordpress-site/README.md

 ### Persistent Storage

 If you've ever used Wordpress before, you're probably familiar with the way that you can install new themes and plugins through the WebUI.
 This and other actions like uploading media files work by allowing the Wordpress application itself to modify files on your local disk.
-Unfortunatley, this is going to cause [a problem](#caution) when you deploy to CloudFoundry.
+Unfortunately, this is going to cause [a problem](#caution) when you deploy to CloudFoundry.

 A naive approach to solving this problem is to simply bundle these files, themes, plugins and media, with your application.
 That way when you `cf push`, the files will continue to exist.
 There are multiple problems with this approach, like large and possibly slow uploads, tracking what's changed by actions in Wordpress and the fact that you probably don't want to push every time you need to upload media.
 Given this, it's likely that for any serious installation of Wordpress you want a better solution.